-Okichie Davis is a queer, Black woman (she/they) of West Indian heritage and a Licensed Professional Counselor (LPC) based in Philadelphia, PA.
-Raised in New York City and schooled in New England, she is an alumna of Villanova University, holding a Bachelor of Arts degree in Humanities and a Master of Science degree in Counseling with a specialization in Clinical Mental Health.
-Okichie has been practicing psychotherapy since 2014, cultivating her craft through working with diverse populations in outpatient mental health clinics and federally-qualified health centers.
+Okichie Davis is a queer, Black woman (they/them) of West Indian heritage and a Licensed Professional Counselor (LPC) based in Philadelphia, PA.
+Raised in New York City and schooled in New England, they are an alumna of Villanova University, holding a Bachelor of Arts degree in Humanities and a Master of Science degree in Counseling with a specialization in Clinical Mental Health.
+Okichie has been practicing psychotherapy since 2014, cultivating their craft through working with diverse populations in outpatient mental health clinics and federally-qualified health centers.
 Okichie is a member of the American Counseling Association (ACA) and a board-certified counselor through the National Board for Certified Counselors (NBCC).
-Okichie also serves her community as a Birth Doula, emotional support worker, and animal wellness volunteer.
+Okichie also serves their community as a Birth Doula, emotional support worker, and animal wellness volunteer.

 In My Own Words